Voting in local elections

 - The nominees must be on either the State or Commonwealth electoral rolls.

 - If the body corporate owns properties in more than one ward the same nominees must apply for both wards.
-The nominees remain on the roll until the property is either sold or the corporate body changes its nominees.
+The nominees will remain on the roll for two ordinary elections or until the property is sold or the corporate body changes its nominees, whichever occurs first.

 - The application form is to be signed by an officer of the body corporate.

-Applying to go on Owner and Occupiers Electoral Roll
+How to apply for the Owner and Occupiers Electoral Roll

 It is important that the form is filled in completely.
 In particular full name (surname and all given names in full), date of birth and the address on the State or Commonwealth electoral roll are mandatory as these are used to check a valid enrolment application.